 More and more people are trading dreams of a high-rise on the Upper East Side for a plant-filled, oasis in Bushwick.
 Perhaps your two-bedroom Brooklyn apartment even comes with a backyard or can be found steps away from a community yoga meetup group in Prospect Park.

 An added advantage to living in a Brooklyn neighborhood is the sheer amount of public parks that provide needed greenery to your daily commute to work or the craft coffee roastery on the corner.
-Prospect Park alone boasts its lakefront views, tennis and basketball courts, soccer fields, and playgrounds.
-Not to mention its zoo.
+Prospect Park alone boasts its lakefront views, tennis and basketball courts, soccer fields, zoo, and playgrounds.
 As a bonus, many of Brooklyn’s parks serve as hosts to free outdoor concerts, festivals, and big-screen movie showings during the warmer months.

 Brooklyn Compared to Manhattan